guoyanghg/315Battle_Java-OpenGL/README.md

 # 315Battle_Java-OpenGL
-Eclipse project of 3D naval battle game
+Eclipse projects of 3D naval battle game

 Battle3.0 is the latest version.